 - Medication reconciliation

 - Lab/Test results

 - Report distribution

 - Peer to peer collaboration

 Direct can be incorporated into a variety of user interfaces such as an email client, a mobile device, healthcare IT system portals or as an automated data delivery feed.
 Any of these interfaces are capable of sending or receiving Direct messages.
 But in order to participate, both sender and recipient users will need a specific Direct email address provided by their HISP.
 Healthcare IT systems can integrate Direct in multiple ways depending on the desired workflow.

 Where can you get Direct?

-Direct messaging services are provided by a Health Information Service Providers or HISP, such as DataMotion, and the DataMotion Direct messaging service.
-To learn more about HISPs click the button below.
+Direct messaging services are provided by Health Information Service Providers or HISPs, such as DataMotion, and the DataMotion Direct messaging service.
+To learn more about HISPs click here.